statisticsnorway/jupyterhub-onprem-2025/README.md

     }
     ```

-## R Kernel
+## Kernels
 - IRkernel and required system libraries are installed in the Lab image.
-- The kernel launcher script lives in `docker/jupyterhub/kernels/ir/r.sh`.
+- The kernel launcher script lives in `docker/jupyterhub/kernels/`

 ## Troubleshooting

-### Terminal prompt shows "I have no name!"
-- Ensure SSSD/PAM lookups are functioning in the relevant containers.
-- Do not mount `/etc/shadow` from the host; it may break authentication.

 ### First terminal is slow to open
 - Server runtime directory is `/tmp/jupyter-runtime` to avoid NFS latency.
-- Shell initialization is optimized; set `FAST_SHELL=1` for extra‑fast init if needed.

 ### Building Lab extensions
 - The custom extension builds with TypeScript only (no bundler) and targets JupyterLab 4.4.x.
 Ensure peer/dev dependencies line up with your Lab version.